mattyschell/cscl-migrate/doc/archive-migration.md

     Possible risk: The history geometries do not pass through the file geodatabase and any updates related to tolerance and resolution.

-    This does not initially appear to work.
+    This does not appear to work.
 See https://github.com/mattyschell/cscl-migrate/issues/6

 8. Source: set is_history back to 1 to restore archiving